5 Best (Eco-Conscious) Meal Kit Delivery Services for 2021

 The studies also mentioned that meal kits produce more packaging waste than grocery store meals — UT Austin estimated an average of 3.7 more pounds of packaging material per meal.
 Because meal kits come in cardboard boxes and ship ingredients in small packages (for example, if you need a tablespoon of pine nuts for your recipe, they'll likely come pre-portioned a small plastic sleeve), there's much more plastic waste produced.
 One study found that "disposable packaging can represent over 50% of per-meal energy use for meal-kits."

 Some of these items can be repurposed, such as the tiny glass jars that spices and condiments come in, which can be used for travel, crafting, or storing small objects.
 Others can be washed and recycled, depending on your local recycling guidelines.
 But most of the waste will end up in a landfill.

 So, it's up to you whether you think the pros of lower carbon emissions outweigh the cons of more plastic waste.

 Getting Started with a Meal Delivery Service

 With so much variety, selecting a meal delivery service can turn into a stressful endeavor.
-Additionally, brands like Hello Fresh, Blue Apron, Home Chef, and Daily Harvest are other options that are trying to win you over, but they may not have the most sustainable methods as some of the options listed above.
+Additionally, brands like Hello Fresh, Blue Apron, Home Chef, and Daily Harvest are options that might try to win you over, but they may not have as sustainable methods as some of the options listed above.